Tools

 Tools for qualitative data

-Several digital tools are available to help handle qualitative data, particularly for assisting in anonymising and structuring materials such as interview transcripts.
+There are several digital tools to help manage qualitative data, particularly for assisting in anonymizing and structuring materials such as interview transcripts.
 QualiAnon is one such tool, designed to help protect personal data while preserving the analytical value of the material.

 QualiAnon